Dylan Moore

-Dylan Scott Moore (born August 2, 1992), nicknamed "D Mo", is an American professional baseball utility player who is a free agent.
+Dylan Scott Moore (born August 2, 1992), nicknamed "D Mo", is an American professional baseball utility player in the Philadelphia Phillies organization.
 He has previously played in Major League Baseball (MLB) for the Seattle Mariners and Texas Rangers.

 Amateur career

 Moore attended El Dorado High School in Placentia, California.
 In his senior season of high school baseball, he hit .446 with nine stolen bases.
 He then attended Cypress College for two years, before transferring to the University of Central Florida (UCF) for his final two years of college.
 He led the UCF Knights in hits both years with the team, hitting over .300 in 2014 and 2015, and was named to The American all-conference first team as a shortstop in 2015.

 Professional career

 Texas Rangers

 The Texas Rangers selected Moore in the seventh round, with the 198th overall pick, of the 2015 MLB draft.
 Moore signed with the Rangers for a $10,000 bonus and debuted professionally in the summer of 2015 with the Low-A Spokane Indians, moving up to the Single-A Hickory Crawdads for four games in September.
 He posted a combined batting line of .271/.376/.454 with 7 home runs and 37 RBI in 69 games.

 Moore began 2016 back in Hickory, where he hit .244 with 37 stolen bases in 101 games.
 He was promoted to the High-A High Desert Mavericks in early August.